-After the completion of the year abroad you will write an end-of-year report.
-It is written in English, and made up of three parts.

-• The first section (of about 1-2 pages) is a list of all the courses/projects/labs undertaken while abroad.
+- After the completion of the year abroad you will write an end-of-year report.
+It is written in English, and made up of three parts. - The first section (of about 1-2 pages) is a list of all the courses/projects/labs undertaken while abroad.
 For each you should write a few lines listing the major topics covered and the assessment undertaken, and a very brief comment on how easy or difficult you found the course.
-This section will provide an overview of what you did and what you achieved while you were abroad.

-- For the second section you choose one major topic (perhaps half a course) that you studied while abroad and write an essay on that topic.
+This section will provide an overview of what you did and what you achieved while you were abroad. - For the second section you choose one major topic (perhaps half a course) that you studied while abroad and write an essay on that topic.
 It should show your understanding of the physics that you have learned, its importance and possibly some of its implications.
-It is perhaps similar to a vacation essay written by other students but should be roughly twice as long (3,000-4,000) words.
+It should be roughly 3,000-4,000 words.
 The typical audience for the essay is other students of the same level as yourself (a 4th year Physics with Study in Europe student) but who did not attend the course. - The third section should contain copies of your academic Erasmus documents, including certificate of attendance, transcript, so-called grade conversion forms etc. You will receive detailed guidance in due course.